-Forests play a crucial role as carbon sinks, but reforestation alone isn't In a 100-acre public park just off the Lehigh Valley Thruway, Bugbee's enough to reverse climate change and faces skepticism on numerous building her own ark.
-Nearly five dozen tiny trees, grafted by Ferver and fronts.
-Trees take years to grow and sequester carbon, but sequestered wrapped in mesh cages to keep them safe from being trampled or eaten carbon is released into the atmosphere in the event of a wildfire.
-Even by deer, dot a gently sloping hillside.
-She plans to add more-a lot morewhere reforestation is successful, the trees themselves can worsen wildincluding cultivars "that are being developed now by growers like Buzz fire potential and water-use issues in drought-prone areas. and others like him."
-Even if some of the old-timers' farms do slip away, Nut tree farming is likely to face many of the same challenges, but, Bugbee plans to keep the trees (or, at least, clones of the trees) going strong.
+Forests play a crucial role as carbon sinks, but reforestation alone isn't enough to reverse climate change and faces skepticism on numerous fronts.
+Trees take years to grow and sequester carbon, but sequestered carbon is released into the atmosphere in the event of a wildfire.
+Even where reforestation is successful, the trees themselves can worsen wildfire potential and water-use issues in drought-prone areas.

-done correctly, it could offer more solutions than problems.
+Nut tree farming is likely to face many of the same challenges, but, done correctly, it could offer more solutions than problems.
 Mature trees are drought-tolerant, and older deciduous trees, such as wellestablished nut producers, are far less likely to burn than the fastergrowing coniferous species often planted densely for the sole purpose of carbon sequestration.
 Much of the work involved in breeding hardy, disease-resistant tree varieties has already been done, assuming those cultivars can be preserved.